 What’s Coming Next

 Custom Reporting (beta) is part of a multiphase rollout.
-The following enhancements are already being planned:
+Planned future enhancements include:

 - Report Sharing